Write a little about yourself. Just a paragraph will do.

 So far this year, I've read a bunch of social and political history

-stuff, some 70s feminist scifi, and am now halfway through The
+stuff, some 70s feminist scifi, and a bunch of other stuff besides.

 fillums (er, I'm from Northern Ireland, so that's

 how I say it.)

 Hudsucker Proxy, Me Without You, 16 Years of Alcohol, Tank Girl

 All the Netflix series, just like everyone else.
 Apart from Marco

 Polo, that is; it was frustratingly shit despite looking so very

 I've got a bit of a thing for shoegazing - I could wallow in waves